 The history starts with the following legend.

-the citizens of Vienna under the leadership of Count Starhemberg succeed in pushing back the
+Once again the citizens of Vienna under the leadership of Count Starhemberg succeed in pushing back the enemy.

 at his disposal where he would be able to establish the first Viennese coffee-house and to work as a "Kaffeesieder".

 This house was called "Blue Bottle".
 He roasted the green, plain beans, grinded them and boiled them with water.

 The outcome was the "coffee".
 First he could not sell much, because the people did not like the black, bitter beverage.

 One day, by misfortune, sugar got into the black hogwash and it was exactly what was needed.